Decoding the Dairy Dilemma: Understanding 1 Cup of Milk in Milliliters

 Several factors can slightly affect the volume of a cup of milk:

 - Type of Milk: The fat content in milk affects its density.
 Whole milk, with its higher fat content, is slightly denser than skim milk.
-This means that a cup of whole milk will weigh slightly more than a cup of skim milk.
-However, the volume difference is usually negligible for most cooking applications.
+So in practice, a cup of whole milk will weigh slightly more than a cup of skim milk.
+Even so, the volume difference is usually negligible for most cooking applications.

 - Temperature of Milk: The temperature of the milk also plays a minor role.
 Cold milk is slightly denser than warm milk, leading to minor variations in volume.
 Again, this difference is generally insignificant for most recipes.